ats/nanopub/README.md

 ```

+### IndieAuth note

+Some hosts may not allow the submission of the HTTP_AUTHORIZATION token that IndieAuth sends in certain situations.
+If submissions to nanopub fail with 401 errors with a known good token, enable a "redirected" authorization token by adding this line to your nanopub directory's `.htaccess` file:

+    SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1

+Nanopub will automatically use this `REDIRECT_HTTP_AUTHORIZATION` token if it is received by your server.

+### Configuration

 Then you'll have to configure the options in `configs.php`

 - Twitter Keys can be obtained using the [Create New App](https://apps.twitter.com/app/new) on twitter.